Opportunities to grow business across the customer lifecycle

 Recommendation 8.
 Privacy Wars: Review the implications of increased consumer privacy protection on advertising effectiveness

-It seems a long time since GDPR was launched in May 2018 and it has been helpful for enforcing more transparency on privacy with similar laws being enacted in US alongside many annoying cookie opt-in pop-ups.
+It seems a long time since GDPR was launched in May 2018 and it has been helpful for enforcing more transparency on privacy with similar laws enacted in US.
 The latest developments in privacy see a standoff between the bigger players in digital platforms.
-Chrome has been increasing privacy while still protecting its advertising interests.
+Chrome has been increasing privacy by promising to stop using third-party cookie tracking ads by 2022 while still protecting its advertising interests by launching FloC to track groups of similar users rather than individuals.
+FloC entered testing in 2021, but hasn't received a good-level of industry support, so this trend is "one to watch" in the months ahead.

-ACT: Increasing digital interactions through digital experiences and content
+ACT: Increasing digital marketing interactions through digital experiences and content

 Recommendation 9.
 Consider adoption of design systems (most relevant to larger businesses)